theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 2. Authentication via Azure Active Directory

 ### Authentication via Access Key
 This method of authentication authorizes access to the complete storage account.
 General information about this method of authentication can be found in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage). <br>
-To select this connection type choose **[Access key]**.
+Choose **[Access key]** to select this connection type.

 ### Connection via Access Key
 **Storage account** <br>
-Storage account name.
+Enter your storage account name.

 **Access key** <br>
-Access key of the Azure Storage account.
+Enter the access key of the Azure Storage account.

 {: .box-tip }
-**Tip:** Copy storage account name and access key from the [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?toc=/azure/storage/blobs/toc.json#view-access-keys-and-connection-string).
+**Tip:** Copy your storage account name and access key from the [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?toc=/azure/storage/blobs/toc.json#view-access-keys-and-connection-string).

 ![xu-azure-blob-con-10](/img/content/xu-azure-blob-con-10.png){:class="img-responsive"}

 **Connect** <br>
-Button to establish a connection to the storage account.<br>
+Click **[Connect]** to establish a connection to the storage account.<br>
 If the connection is successful, a "Connection successful" info window opens. <br>
 Click **[OK]** to confirm. <br>

 ### Authentication via Azure Active Directory
 Authentication via Azure Active Directory uses OAuth 2.0 and Azure AD for authentication.
 Compared to *Authentication via Access Key*, this option allows a more granular way of authorizing access to a storage account and its individual storage containers.
 General information about this method of authentication can be found in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app).

 #### Prerequisites